What's New!

 having established a state along the southern coast of the Baltic Sea which ultimately evolved into the Duchy of Prussia.

-After having been used as a wool factory, the building now houses a religious institution.
-SS.
+After having been used as a wool factory, the building now houses a religious institution (Children of St. Mary Immaculate).

 (left) Via del Mascherone and SS.
 Giovanni e Petronio; (right) detail of the façade